gytterberg/technical-interview-prep/algorithms/2-big-o/2-dictionary-word-finder.md

 # Interviewer Prompt

 Given an alphabetical array of dictionary entries and a word to search for, find that word's definition (if it exists).
-A dictionary entry is just a string where the word's name appears first, followed by ` - ` followed by the definition.
+A dictionary entry is just a string where the word's name appears first, followed by ` - [definition]`.

 ```javascript
 const dictionary = [